 Placement Testing Information

-Students and advisors must have the most accurate assessment possible when courses are selected.
-Based on an overall assessment, including results of placement tests, some students may be required to complete pre-college courses before taking program courses that require college-level writing, reading and mathematics skills, which could extend their time to degree.
+Students' scores help determine which courses they may take in their first semester, so prepare ahead of time.
+Based on holistic assessment, including results of placement tests, some students may be required to complete pre-college courses before taking program courses that require college-level writing, reading and mathematic skills.
+Placement testing is just one part of the assessment process.

 IF YOU HAVE A DISABILITY, you should contact Access & Equity Services in the Baker Center for Learning at 607.844.8222, Ext.
 4415 or 4283 to arrange accommodations for placement testing.
 Test accommodations must be arranged BEFORE the test date.
 Accommodations may include, but are not limited to, screen magnification, taped administration, writing accommodations, or use of a calculator.

 There are numerous websites that contain practice tests and information to help "brush up" on your skills.

 Go to Guide

 To review math, this page provides an overview of the content of MATH090, 095, 120, and 138.
 There are additional "self-assessments" students can take to practice.